Bedouins I

 permanent available till Age III

 You cannot construct Cities or choose None.
-For one action you may recruit None equal
+For one action you may recruit None equal to the number of province with your objects

 recurrent available till Age III